trwbox/CTFWriteUps/competitions/SnykConCTF/Calculator/index.md

 After the flag was printed out ```SNYK{37d779963c037715c02624b6963008f55e92d12e8714a15b7a905c1c997d1afc}```, I copied it and got the points.

 At the time I was doing this competition in a workspace with glass windows behind me and my computer screen up on the monitor, so I decided to add some color and flare to script to make it more fun and something that I could have up on the monitor instead of just my desktop background.
 Which also gave me the opportunity to learn a little about the Colorama library which I used to add color to the output.
+This also gave e the opprutunity to make changes so it did not crash at the end, but rather gave a fun message.
+To do that I just it printing out ```i``` in the loop until the crash and at that value print then exit instead of continuing through the loops

 ![withColor](withColor.png)
 ![solvedwithColor](solvedWithColor.png)